What to do when a First National Bank Alaska account holder dies

 First National Bank Alaska, PO Box 100720, Anchorage, AK 99510

-After a First National Bank Alaska account holder dies, accounts with beneficiary designations or trust ownership transfer to the designated recipients without probate.
-Solely-owned accounts require the estate's representative to contact First National Bank Alaska's Wealth Management & Trust at 907-777-4362 with the proper legal authority documents.
+After an account holder at First National Bank Alaska dies, accounts with beneficiary designations or trust ownership transfer to the designated recipients without probate.
+Solely-owned accounts require the estate's representative to contact First National Bank Alaska's Death Claims / Estate Services at 907-777-4362 with the proper legal authority documents.

 Death claims at First National Bank Alaska can be started through an online portal, which streamlines the initial notification and document upload.
 Phone and mail options are also available.